 One way of reducing the initial and operating costs of a heating or cooling system is to compromise the thermal comfort of occupants.
 This option should be avoided, however, since a small loss in employee productivity due to thermal discomfort can easily offset any potential gains from reduced energy use.
 The U.S. Department of Energy periodically conducts comprehensive energy surveys to determine the energy usage in residential as well as nonresidential buildings and the industrial sector.
-Two 1983 reports (DOE/EIA-0246 and DOE/EIA-0318) indicate that the national average natural gas usage of all commercial buildings in the United States is 800,000 kJ/m · year, which is worth about $5/m^2$ per year.
-The reports also indicate that the average annual electricity consumption of commercial buildings due to air-conditioning is about 130 kWh/m $\cdot$ year, which is worth about \$10/m per year.
-Therefore, the average cost of heating and cooling of commercial buildings is about $15/m^2$ per year.
-This corresponds to 300/year for a 20 m floor space, which is large enough for an average office worker.
+Two 1983 reports (DOE/EIA-0246 and DOE/EIA-0318) indicate that the national average natural gas usage of all commercial buildings in the United States is 70,000 Btu/ft · year, which is worth about $0.50/\text{ft}^2$ or $5/\text{m}^2$ per year.
+The reports also indicate that the average annual electricity consumption of commercial buildings due to airconditioning is about 12 kWh/ft · year, which is worth about \$1/ft or \$10/m per year.
+Therefore, the average cost of heating and cooling of commercial buildings is about \$15/m per year.
+This corresponds to \$300/year for a 20 m floor space, which is large enough for an average office worker.
 But noting that the average salary and benefits of a worker are no less than \$30,000 a year, it appears that the heating and cooling cost of a commercial building constitutes about 1 percent of the total cost (Fig. 16-63).
 Therefore, even a 1 percent loss in productivity due to thermal discomfort may cost the business owner more than the entire cost of energy.
 Likewise, the loss of business in retail stores due to unpleasant thermal conditions will cost the store owner many times what he or she is saving from energy.
 Thus, the message to the HVAC engineer is clear: in the design of heating and cooling systems of commercial buildings, treat the thermal comfort conditions as design constraints rather than as variables.
 The cost of energy is a very small fraction of the goods and services produced, and thus, do not incorporate any energy conservation measures that may result in a loss of productivity or loss of revenues.